James V: Marriage to Madeleine of Valois

 James decided to travel to France to meet his prospective bride in person.
 He sailed from Kirkcaldy on 1 September 1536, with the earls of Arran, Argyll and Rothes, Lord Fleming, David Beaton and a force of 500 men in a fleet of six ships, using the Mary Willoughby as his flagship.
-Before his departure, James appointed six vice-regents to govern Scotland in his absence.
+Before his departure, James appointed six vice-regents to govern Scotland in his absence, Gavin Dunbar, Archbishop of Glasgow (the Lord Chancellor), James Beaton, Archbishop of St Andrews, the earls of Huntly, Montrose, and Eglinton, and Lord Maxwell.
 In the event, James V would be away from Scotland for eight months, becoming the first Scottish king to voluntarily remain away from his realm since David II almost two hundred years earlier.

-Arriving at Dieppe a week later, the Scots travelled to the Duke of Vendôme's court at Saint-Quentin.
-However, on meeting Mary of Bourbon, James V was not impressed by her.
+Arriving at Dieppe on 8 September, the Scots travelled to the Duke of Vendôme's court at Saint-Quentin.
+James V met Mary of Bourbon, according to several accounts in disguise with his servant John Tennent, but was not impressed.
 He then travelled south to the French court at the Château d'Amboise, where he met Madeleine, and again pressed Francis for her hand in marriage.
 Fearing the harsh climate of Scotland would prove fatal to his daughter's already failing health, Francis initially refused to permit the marriage, but the couple persuaded Francis to reluctantly grant permission to their marriage.
 The marriage contract was signed in November, with Francis I granting Madeleine a dowry of 100,000 écu, and a further 30,000 francs a year for James.

 James V renewed the Auld Alliance and fulfilled the terms of the Treaty of Rouen on 1 January 1537 by marrying Madeleine at Notre-Dame de Paris.
 James received papal approval in the form of the Blessed sword and hat, and was granted the title of Defender of the Faith by Pope Paul III on 19 January 1537, symbolising the hopes of the papacy that he would resist the path that his uncle Henry VIII had followed.
 After months of festivities and celebrations, and visits to Chantilly, Compiègne and Rouen (where Madeleine fell ill), the royal couple embarked for Scotland in May 1537, arriving at Leith on 19 May.
 Madeleine wrote to her father from Edinburgh on 8 June 1537 saying that she was better and her symptoms had diminished.
 However, a month later, on 7 July 1537, Queen Madeleine died in her husband's arms at Holyrood Palace of tuberculosis.
 James V wrote to Francis I to inform him of what had happened, saying that if it were not for the fact that he was relying on the French king to remain his "good father", he would be in even greater pain.
-The queen was interred in Holyrood Abbey in Edinburgh.
+The Queen was interred in Holyrood Abbey in Edinburgh.